-Per EPA regulation, all TMDLs need to be presented as a sum of waste load allocations (WLAs) for point sources and load allocations (LAs) for nonpoint source loads generated within the assessment unit, accounting for natural background, tributary, and adjacent segment loads as well (CFR 2009a).
-Consequently, the Cabin John Creek watershed TMDL allocations are presented in terms of WLAs (i.e., point source loads identified within the watershed) and LAs (i.e., the nonpoint source loads within the watershed).
+Per EPA regulation, all TMDLs need to be presented as a sum of WLAs for point sources and load allocations (LAs) for nonpoint source loads generated within the assessment unit, as accounting for natural background, tributary, and adjacent segment loads (CFR 2010a).
+In the case of the Potomac River Washington County, the assessment unit is restricted to the 1st through 4th order streams in the watershed draining to the Potomac River, and not the Potomac River itself.
+No loads from adjacent segments or upstream sources will be considered, since with respect to these 1st through 4th order streams there are no upstream or tributary loads.
+Consequently, the Potomac River Washington County watershed TMDL allocations are presented in terms of WLAs (i.e., point source loads identified within the watershed) and LAs (i.e., the nonpoint source loads within the watershed).
 The State reserves the right to allocate the TMDL among different sources in any manner that protects aquatic life from sediment related impacts.